Akankshya-0309/prd-critic/02-prd-rubric.md

 - Is there an explicit list of non-goals?
 - Does the MVP feel genuinely minimal, or is it MVP-in-name?
 - Are dependencies on other teams called out?
+- Provide a detailed view of Functional requirements for the developers with objective, how to achieve, acceptance criteria, and other details mentioned to avoid any ambiguity in development.
+Example- Existing data movement jobs to be imported into the new product, *including the ones in deleted folder*- this is important to have such details for engineering else it gets missed out.

 ## 7. Risks & unknowns (weight: medium)